 Trekking poles that fold into two sections are far sturdier than their three-fold counterparts, but they’re also significantly bulkier.
 If you wanna go ultralight, we suggest going for a 3-folding trekking pole.

 Length and Locking Mechanisms

-Many poles also come with adjustable lengths to suit the user’s height, as well as the terrain.
-One should adjust the length of the trekking pole depending on whether you’re going uphill, downhill, or traversing between slopes, but we’ll talk more about that later.
+Many poles also come with adjustable lengths to suit the user’s height and terrain.
+You should adjust the length depending on whether you’re going uphill, downhill, or traversing between slopes, but we’ll talk more about that later.

-For now let’s take a look at your poles’ locking mechanisms.
-Since most trekking poles fold unto themselves, it’s important to keep their joints secure.
+For now, let’s take a look at your poles’ locking mechanisms.
+Since most trekking poles fold unto themselves, keeping their joints secure is important.
 Trekking pole locking mechanisms can be classified into three, namely:

-- push-button locks – a push from a spring-loaded button engages the locks along the length of the pole.
-It’s pretty convenient, although more moving parts mean higher risk for damage.
+- Push-button locks – A push from a spring-loaded button engages the locks along the length of the pole.
+It’s pretty convenient, although more moving parts mean a higher risk for damage.

 Many poles also have a combination of any of these three locking mechanisms for ease of use and durability.
 These locking mechanisms are aptly called combination locks.